A 1960s room goes bad when everything shouts.

 The Part That Makes 60s Decor Look Fake

-A living room rug should usually be large enough to catch at least the front legs of the main seating pieces.
-A pendant over a dining table should usually sit low enough to light the table, not the ceiling.
-A credenza should relate to the wall width, not just the TV size.
+So work from the room's real measurements before the labels — sofa length, window width, fireplace size, ceiling height, walkway clearance, lamp height, rug size.
+A living room rug should be big enough to catch at least the front legs of the main seating.
+A pendant over a table should hang low enough to light the table, not the ceiling.
+A credenza should answer to the wall width, not the TV.
+That is the line between 1960s decorating and a pile of retro objects.

 Why Some 1960s Rooms Stay in Memory